banbar/NYC/README.md

   * Lab task: Investigate the difference between the size of the created tables.
 * postgres2GeoJSON.py
   * Creating the GeoJSON files that could be imported into MongoDB.
+* KNN.py
+  * Detecting the KNN of a query point